skriptum/vwl/vwl5/VL_Empirical/vortrag/_Notes.md

 ## About the Paper

+Democracy Does Cause Growth

+- very prominent paper, widely recognized
+- published = JPE
+    - Wokring Paper 2014
+    - Final Publication 2019

 - research by 4 economists from top-university
     - Acemlgu & Robinson (know already from Settlers Mortality Paper)
     - 2 other Professors
-- very prominent paper, widely recognized
 - impact on literature / research
     - as most papers by acemoglu

-- published = JPE
-    - Wokring Paper 2014
-    - Final Publication 2019
+*Lets talk about existinng Research*

 ---